Phone Etiquette 101: Essential Rules, Dos, Don’ts, and Tips

 One of the solutions to staying fully focused on the call is to use duo call center headsets which offer an outside noise canceling.
 You simply won’t hear all the hustle and bustle going on around you and even if someone tries to directly talk to you, you won’t hear them.
 Such headphones also come equipped with a noise-canceling microphone so your recipient won’t hear any of the outside noise as well.

 You can also inform all of your colleagues not to interrupt you whenever you’re on the phone.
 This way, you’ll avoid unnecessary and awkward situations with your fellows and you’ll make sure that the quality of calls you provide is on-point.
+Stress it to them that according to phone etiquette you have to make sure the call is flawless and distractio-less for both you and your recipient.

 Another good practice is to find a quiet and peaceful place when you can make and take calls with no interruptions at all.
 Sometimes it might be hard to find such a place in your workplace but often there is a room nobody uses or a rarely-used meeting space upstairs.